 Test your titles.
 Create 25 titles/headings for your email messages and test each to see which more people opened.

 Advertise your content to build subscribers.

 Make a list of influencers: who can we reach out to?
 Who is good and has influence?
-Can we nurture influencer relationships by getting guest posts, request to share a link, ask to be on podcasts, etc.
+Can we nurture influencer relationships by getting guest posts, requesting to share a link, asking to be on podcasts, etc.

 Subscriber importance hierarchy

 - print subscribers

 - LinkedIn connections

 - iTunes subscribers

 It would help if you had an e-mail offering, a call to action on the email.
 This should be your first choice for acquiring leads as you have the most control.